mattrufolo/NumericalLumiInversion/README.md

 python 001_make_folders.py
 python 002_cronjob.py
 ```
-And once the root of the tree has been runned, once that computation in its log_file is 'completed'.
+Once the tree_maker.log in the root is 'completed'.
 You can run

 ```bash
 python 002_cronjob.py
 ```

-Once also all the 15 leafs are 'completed' in the log_file it is possible to see the result running
+Once also all the 15 leafs are 'completed' in the tree_maker.log, it is possible to see the result running

 ```bash
 python 003_last_post_process.py